 - Your opening paragraph should catch their attention quickly.
-Using saving money will do the trick, so tell them that you can save them money and/or make their operations more cost-efficient.
+The potential to lower their costs will usually do the trick, so tell them that you can save them money and/or make their operations more cost-efficient.

 - The next paragraph should provide more detail about your product or service and describe how it saves money or is more efficient.

 - The third paragraph should speak to your qualifications.
 How long have you been doing this?
 Name past and current clients who have experienced cost savings and greater efficiency with your help.
-Be certain that you have the approval of these clients to use their names, for they may be contacted.
+Be certain that you have permission to use their names, as they may be contacted.

-- Closing paragraph should be short and give some call to action.
+- The closing paragraph should be short and give some call to action.
 Either ask them to call you or tell them you will call in a few days for an appointment.

 Once you have written the business proposal, it is time to send it to the client.
 Even when the client is expecting to receive it, you should still include a cover letter as an introduction.
 If the client has issued an RFP or specifically asked you for a proposal, refer to this and express thanks for the opportunity.
 Let the client know that you have the ability, expertise, experience and creativity to successfully solve their problem.
 Throw in a few examples, such as how many years you’ve been in business, similar problems you have solved for other companies in the industry and how long clients tend to use your services.

 Finally, tell them that the proposal is enclosed or attached, and encourage them to reach out to you if they have any questions.

 Chad Brooks contributed to the writing and research in this article.